tryton/tryton/doc/index.rst

 duration per day in the company and the detail of the time of entrance and exit.

-If the timesheet module is installed it also shows the time the employee has spent on timesheets for that day.
+If the timesheet module is activated it also shows the time the employee has spent on timesheets for that day.

 Period